rokath/trice/docs/TriceOverRTT.md

   * No need to restart the **trice** tool after changed firmware download.
 * **MINUS:**
   * Logs in a file, so the **trice** tool needs to read from that file.
+  * Maybe cannot write in a file as background process on Darwin.
 * The **trice** tool can watch the output file and display the *Trices*: `trice log -port JLINK -args "-Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0"
 ![./ref/JlinkLoggerTrice.PNG](./ref/JlinkLoggerTrice.PNG)